slowernews/wisdom-tldr/chapters/introduction.md

 -- Carl Jung*
 > *"I am free and that is why I am lost."
 -- Franz Kafka*
+> *"A man’s character is his fate."
+-- Heraclitus*

 - old keys won't open new doors.
 - “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”